 Disneyland Paris Meal Plan Advice

 The Disneyland Paris meal plan is great for those on a budget.
 It helps guests prepay for their reservations, or even have it paid off by friends and family as a gift ( a penny saved is a penny earned, right).
-It also helps for those with a Type A planning style, everything planned so nothing is missed.
+It also helps for those with a Type A planning style, everything is planned so nothing is missed.

 Having a reservation means you aren’t wasting your time deciding where to go, waiting in line in hopes of an opening, or being disappointed that an opening never became available when you were available to use it.